chardso/Rabbitry/README.md

 # Facts about rabbit products;

-1.Urine,
+1. Urine,
 * its used as a pesticide in agriculture.
 * it can be used directly by a farmer or. taken to agricultural research centres for purification.

-2.Meat,has a lot of healthy benefits
+2. Meat,has a lot of healthy benefits
  * its and excellent source of proteins and proteins are used in the repair of muscles and blood.
  * its an excellent source of iron.
  * its also an excellent source of vitamin B12.

-3.Hair,used in healing open wounds.
+3. Hair,used in healing open wounds.

-4.Rabbit waste,applied direct to the garden by farmers as a fertilizer because,
+4. Rabbit waste,applied direct to the garden by farmers as a fertilizer because,
 * it has ahigh humus content.
 * Absolutely nothing is thrown away.